False 9 vs Target Man: Brutal Truths Behind the Tactical War

 We cannot ignore the vertical dimension.
 The Target Man forces the opposition to defend the entire box, specifically the air.
 If you are playing against a low block (a defense sitting deep), intricate passing often fails.
 Sometimes, you need the blunt instrument.
 You need a cross into the box and a header won through sheer willpower.
 This creates chaos, second balls, and ugly goals.
 And in my experience, ugly goals count just the same as the beautiful ones.

-The False 9: Architecture of Deception
+The False 9 Role Explained: Architecture of Deception

 If the Target Man is the anvil, the False 9 is the smoke.